dhobale-arun/neuralnet/README.md

-# neuralnet
+# Predicting compressive strength using Neural Networks
-The feedforward neural networks predicts the compressive strength of concrete.
+Predicted the compressive strength of concrete using multilayered feedforward neural networks (MFNN) models in R with an accuracy of 98.39% and Rsquared value of 0.911